 I recently picked up the Layered cookbook by Tessa Huff.
 First, I’m going to say that this book is awesome.
 Quite a few incredible easy desserts in there.
 But her London Fog cake really stood out.
 I’m a huge fan of Earl Grey tea so we gave this a whirl.
 I’ll say it was pretty delicious.

-What I ended up wanting was just a bit more Earl Grey flavor, so we made a few adaptations to her Swiss Meringue buttercream recipe and ended with this recipe.
+What I ended up wanting from Tessa’s recipe was just a bit more Earl Grey flavor, so we made a few adaptations to her Swiss Meringue buttercream recipe and ended with this recipe.
 We used our standard chocolate cake recipe for the cake layers.
 This makes two delicious chocolate layers.
 If you want more layers of cake go ahead and double the recipe, or 1.5 times it to give you three layers.
-We went with three, but two would easily work for this cake and your buttercream will just be a bit thicker since you have one less layer to cover.
+We went with three, but two would easily work for this London Fog Cake and your buttercream will just be a bit thicker since you have one less layer to cover.

 - 3/4 cup sugar